Longtime South Florida Congressman Alcee Hastings Dies at 84

 "Congressman Hastings broke barriers as he fought to advance civil rights as the first Black Federal Judge in the State of Florida and first Black Congressperson to represent Florida since the Civil War," said State Sen. Lauren Book, a Democrat from Plantation.
 "I am grateful for the decades of advocacy Congressman Hastings provided for Floridians and offer my sincerest condolences to his family, friends, and colleagues.”

-The outspoken politician was critical of some Republicans, twice objecting to the election and re-election of former President George W. Bush on the floor of the House.
+The outspoken politician was critical of some Republicans who were in the White House during his time in office, twice objecting to the election and re-election of former President George W. Bush on the floor of the House.

+"His brilliance, perseverance, and charisma allowed him to build a lasting and meaningful legacy," said Rep. Mario Diaz-Balart, a Republican from Miami-Dade County.
+"Even during his last battle, the one that took his life, he continued to serve with passion, heart, and always with a smile on his face."

 In 2018, Hastings was diagnosed with Stage 4 pancreatic cancer but continued public appearances as well as his duties in Congress.
 He was the longest serving member of Florida’s delegation.